Ramona, come closer,

 You've been fooled into thinking

-That the finishin' end is at hand
+That the finishin' end is at hand.

-Yet there's no one to beat you
+Yet there's no one to beat you,

-No one t' defeat you
+No one t' defeat you,

-'Cept the thoughts of yourself feeling bad
+'Cept the thoughts of yourself feeling bad.

 I've heard you say many times

-That you're better than no one
+That you're better 'n no one

-And no one is better than you
+And no one is better 'n you.

-If you really believe that
+If you really believe that,

-You know you have
+You know you got

-Nothing to win and nothing to lose
+Nothing to win and nothing to lose.

-From fixtures and forces and friends
+From fixtures and forces and friends,

-Your sorrow does stem
+Your sorrow does stem,

-That hype you and type you
+That hype you and type you,

 Making you feel

-That you gotta be exactly like them
+That you gotta be just like them.

-I'd forever talk to you
+I'd forever talk to you,

 But soon my words

-Would turn into a meaningless ring
+Would turn into a meaningless ring.

 For deep in my heart